0xluk3/portfolio/README.md

 Scored several TOP10 places in contests such as Sherlock and Code4Arena under the nickname [ArmedGoose](https://code4rena.com/@ArmedGoose).
 In the past I worked for web3 firms [Halborn](https://www.halborn.com/) and [Binance](https://www.binance.com/), where I performed multiple smart contract audits.
 Currently, auditing smart contracts at [Hacken](https://hacken.io/), [Sayfer](https://sayfer.io/) and actively participating and audit contests, as per the table below.
-Moreover, I am a CTO and Co-founder at [Monethic](https://monethic.io/).

 ## Web3
 ### Contest results - participating as [ArmedGoose](https://twitter.com/0xArmedGoose)